-Individuals must have a valid driver's license, road worthy vehicle, clear driving record, and proof of insurance.
-They must be an enrolled as a Qualified Service Provider (QSP) per N.D.A.C.
+Individuals- must have valid drivers license, road worthy vehicle, clear driving records, and proof of insurance.
+Be enrolled as a Qualified Service Provider(QSP) per N.D.A.C.
 75-03-23-07.
 If a provider will be using another individual's vehicle to provide this service the owner of that vehicle must provide proof of insurance and a written statement that they have given the provider permission to use the vehicle for this purpose.

-Agencies must be an enrolled QSP per N.D.A.C.
+Agency -Enrolled QSP per N.D.A.C.
 75-03-23-07.
-If an agency employee will be using another individual's vehicle to provide this service the owner of that vehicle must provide the proof of insurance and a written statement that they have given the provider permission to use the vehicle for this purpose
+If an agency employee will be using another individual's vehicle to provide this service the owner of that vehicle must provide the proof of insurance and a written statement that they have given the provider permission to use the vehicle for this purpose.